1983 anti-Tamil pogrom in Trincomalee: Pogrom

-The violence further escalated in July, when naval personnel were observed carrying cotton swabs and cans of oil, which they openly employed to commit arson in premises owned by Tamils.
+The violence further escalated during Black July, when naval personnel were observed carrying cotton swabs and cans of oil, which they openly employed to commit arson in premises owned by Tamils.
 Tamil civilians, including children between the ages of 1–4, were also shot and hacked to death.

-By the close of the violence on August 10, A. Amirthalingam recounted the events of the last 2 months in a further letter addressed to J. R. Jayewardene.
+By the close of the violence on August 10, Amirthalingam recounted the events of the last 2 months in a further letter addressed to president Jayewardene.
 He stated that the Black July pogrom against Tamils "did not break out suddenly" as a result of the killing of 13 soldiers in Jaffna on July 23, but was "actually started on a planned basis" which began with the attacks on Tamils in Trincomalee on June 3.
 He further stated that this violence in Trincomalee went on with "ebb and flow for over two months" and that "27 Tamils have been killed during this period as against one Sinhalese".

 He further detailed the role of the security forces in the violence:

 "About 150 Navy personnel went on a rampage and destroyed about 200 Tamil business places and houses in Trincomalee town in six hours on the night of the 26th July.
 With the assistance of the police and army about 200 houses of Tamils were burnt in the Trincomalee District and 1,500 persons who were rendered homeless had to seek shelter as refugees in school buildings.
 There seems to be a calculated move to drive the Tamils out of Trincomalee by terrorising them."